IkeHasAPlan/IkeHasAPlan.github.io/README.md

 historic, with many locals claiming it had the potential to be bigger than Kansas City (if it weren't for that darn railroad being built through KC instead)!

+You can learn more about St. Joseph [here!](https://www.stjoemo.info/151/History-of-St-Joseph)

 It's a small town, yes, but it's my home and I love it with all my heart.

 While in High School, I spent a year and a half working retail at my local TJ Maxx.
 I was mostly a sales floor associate, but I eventually